czue/pegasus-docs/experimental.md

 To try out the tailwind build, you can [build Pegasus for multiple CSS frameworks](/css/##building-for-multiple-css-frameworks), then follow the instructions to change the framework to Tailwind in `settings.py`.

-If you're sure you want to use tailwind, you can also request access to the preview release that includes native tailwind support.
-This can be done by [getting in touch](https://www.saaspegasus.com/support/).
+If you're sure you want to use tailwind, you choose "tailwind" when building your project.
+Y